-There are also regular flights to Kuala Lumpur and Bangkok with Myanmar Airways International (MAI).
+There are also regular flights to Kuala Lumpur, Bangkok and Singapore with Myanmar Airways International (MAI).
 Onward flights to Australia are available.

 An alternative option for travel from Yangon to Australia is through Seoul and Doha using Myanmar Airway International/Korean Air to Seoul and Qatar Airways from Seoul to Australia.

 You can follow travel providers on Facebook or visit their website directly for updates on flight schedules and travel requirements.

 All travellers should check pre-travel requirements (e.g. COVID-19 testing, transit procedures etc) before booking tickets.
 You can check transit rules at: